2024

 Description

-Material Stargazer is a group of five artists and community organizers between the ages of 20 and 87 years old as well as the group’s eponymous curatorial and pop up residency series in collaboration with community centers around the island of Montreal.
+Material Stargazer is an experimental arts project in which aesthetics and process are designed around community dynamics, testing the boundaries of authorship, creative practice and activism.
+Facilitating the projects are five artists and community organizers between the ages of 20 and 87 years old.
+They organize pop up residencies in collaboration with community centers around the island of Montreal.
 Each residency is open to locals and extended community to casually engage in a collaborative and performative installation project.
-In conversation with experimental art lineages and interactive community methods, Material Stargazer uses creative media, time-based art practices (performance, sound, voice, etc.) as well as material culture and everyday interests redefined and showcased as art or narrative.
+In conversation with experimental art lineages and interactive community methods, Material Stargazer uses creative media, time-based art practices (performance, sound, voice, etc.) as well as material culture and everyday interests redefined and showcased as art, story and social engagement.
 Through a semi-facilitated process involving unstructured play, sensitive dialogue, writing prompts, crafting, sound-making and guided movement, the residencies propose ways of gathering that are eccentric and unruly favoring expansive and oblique future oriented thinking and feeling.

 Iteration #1

-In collaboration with Suspicious Fish, a storytelling organization in Verdun, Montréal, Québec.
+In collaboration with the community center Suspicious Fish, a storytelling organization in Verdun, Montréal, Québec.

 Here, we will be making a Story Blob: an awkward and gently anarchic soft sculpture made of varied objects and fabrics, poetry, manifestos, odes as well as sound, voice, projections and performance.
 The Story Blob can hold many perspectives and visions at the same time allowing us to explore, get lost, contemplate, play and find surprising and multiple ways of making and thinking together.